opendocsg/slw-judgments-backfill/2006_SGHC_169/report.md

 49     It is trite law that “the appellate court will be slow to disturb the trial judge’s findings of fact, particularly since the latter would have had the opportunity of observing the witnesses first-hand and

-is therefore presumed to have a much clearer view of the credibility and demeanour of the witnesses concerned” ( _Tang Kin Hwa v Traditional Chinese Medicine Practitioners Board_ [2005] 4 SLR 604 at [9]) unless the findings of fact are plainly wrong ( _Arts Niche Cyber Distribution Pte Ltd v PP_ [1999] 4 SLR 111 at [30]).
+is therefore presumed to have a much clearer view of the credibility and demeanour of the witnesses concerned” ( _Tang Kin Hwa v Traditional Chinese Medicine Practitioners Board_ <span class="citation">[2005] 4 SLR 604</span> at [9]) unless the findings of fact are plainly wrong ( _Arts Niche Cyber Distribution Pte Ltd v PP_ <span class="citation">[1999] 4 SLR 111</span> at [30]).
 This was a case however where the findings of the court below went against the weight of the evidence adduced and required intervention by an appellate court.

 **The decision**